-A 17-year-old girl underwent a cardiac catheterization.
-During the procedure, the surgical team could not locate intra-arterial balloons and stents.
-This prompted them to temporarily halt the procedure for 40 minutes.
+A 17-year-old girl underwent cardiac catheterization.
+The surgical team could not locate intra-arterial balloons and stents during the procedure.
+This prompted them to halt the procedure for 40 minutes temporarily.
 The teenager developed clotting as a result.
 Following the procedure, a nurse observed right-sided hemiplegia signs.
 Despite this, the hospital staff failed to diagnose her ischemic strokes for three hours.
 By then, it was too late to effectively address her condition.
 The teen developed right-side hemiplegia, verbal and cognitive limitations, Broca’s aphasia, and executive function loss.
 She now required round-the-clock care.
 The teen’s family alleged that the hospital staff’s negligence caused her permanent injuries.
 She claimed they negligently performed the cardiac catheterization and delayed her stroke diagnosis.
 The hospital staff denied liability.
 They argued that her pre-existing diabetes, obesity, sleep apnea, and hypertension caused her stroke.
 A jury ruled in the family’s favor and awarded them $13,953,887.

 $13,953,887 – Verdict

 A man presented to the emergency room with left-sided hemiplegia, headaches, and slurred speech.
 The attending physician ordered a CT scan, which the radiologist interpreted as normal.
 The man was diagnosed with heat exhaustion, possible anxiety attacks, and a transient alteration of consciousness.
 He was discharged home shortly after.
 The following day, the man presented to another emergency room with the same symptoms.
 He received a stroke diagnosis.
 The man was now permanently paralyzed.
 He alleged that the initial treating emergency room staff’s failure to diagnose and treat his stroke timely caused this.
 The man and his wife eventually agreed to an $875,000 settlement.